Who is Andrey Rublev?

 Height: 1.88m

 Andrey Rublev is a Russian professional tennis player, born on October 20, 1997 in Moscow.
-He is currently 26 years old and is known for his powerful forehand and aggressive style of play.
+He is known for his powerful forehand and aggressive style of play.
 Rublev grew up in an athletic family; his mother, Marina Marenko, was a former professional tennis coach and his father, Andrey Rublev Sr., is a former boxer.
 Rublev has a sister, Anna Arina Marenko, who is also active in the sport.

 Rublev broke through on the ATP tour in 2017 with his first title and has since added several ATP titles to his name, including prestigious Masters 1000 titles.
 He is a regular in the top 10 of the world rankings and regularly reaches the later rounds of Grand Slam tournaments.